Ferrite-FEM/Ferrite.jl/CONTRIBUTING.md

 ## Reporting issues

-If you have found a bug or a problem with Ferrite.jl you can open an [issue][new-issue].
+If you have found a bug or a problem with Ferrite you can open an [issue][new-issue].
 Try to include as much information about the problem as possible and preferably some code that can be copy-pasted to reproduce it (see [How to create a Minimal, Reproducible Example][so-mre]).